oririnat/Ospy_RAT/README.md

 # Ospy
-> Ospy is a penetration testing tool for macOS, include keylogger, live screen catcher, reveres shell and more.
+> Ospy is a penetration testing tool for macOS, include keylogger, live screen catcher, reverse shell and more.
 Developed in c

 ## Features
 * Keylogger